rj-pradhan/SVNtoGit2/component-metadata/README.txt

 Tools require both grammar and metadata information for JSF components in order to provide a design-time experience.

-faces-config.xml is the JavaServer Faces configuration file shipped at run time located component/conf/META-INF.
+The faces-config.xml contains grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers.

-The component/conf/META-INF/faces-config.xml contains grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers.
+Extending the metadata in faces-config.xml.
+(Schema is based on Creator 2 dtd, TODO xsd).

-By Extending the metadata in faces-config.xml.
-(Schema is based on Creator 2 dtd, TODO: xsd). extended-faces-config.xml is defined with data for generating tag class,  tld file, component baseline and beainfo specifc to IDE.
+It is defined with data for generating tag class,  tld file, component baseline and beainfo specifc to IDE.

 extended-faces-config.xml (Netbeans VWP specifc) extended-faces-config-creator2.xml (Creator 2 specific )